zyhwillmakeit/real-time-telehealth-clickstream-analytics/docs/day-02-environment.md

-# Day 2 — Environment and Connectivity Gate
+# Environment and Connectivity Gate

-Day 2 is complete only when all six read-only checks pass against the environment that will be used for implementation.
+This session is complete only when all six read-only checks pass against the environment that will be used for implementation.
 Installing clients or filling configuration templates is not sufficient.

 ## Tested local toolchain